 A clearing house acts as a mediator between any two entities or parties that are engaged in a financial transaction.
 Its main role is to ensure that the transaction goes smoothly, with the buyer receiving the tradable goods he intends to acquire and the seller receiving the right amount paid for the tradable goods he is selling.

-Anyone who engages in any kind of transaction, no matter how small it is, will definitely want to be protected, whichever side he is on in the transaction.
+Anyone who engages in any kind of financial transaction wants to be protected in regard to the transaction.
+The buyer wants to be assured of receiving the goods or services they purchased, and the seller wants to be assured of receiving payment.
 The clearing house stands in the middle and takes both sides to make sure that both parties are satisfied.

-A case in point is an investor who wishes to sell 500 shares of his investments in Emirates Airlines to another businessman.
-It is the clearing house’s job to make sure that the investor gets paid the amount equal to his 500 shares and that the businessman, on the other hand, indeed gets the 500 shares in the Emirates Airlines that he paid for.
-With a clearing house, both parties can rest assured that both of them will do their part and a successful transaction will take place.
+Consider an investor who wishes to sell 500 shares of his stock in Emirates Airlines to another investor.
+It is the clearing house’s job to make sure that the investor gets paid the proper amount for his 500 shares and that the buyer indeed receives the full amount of shares that he paid for.
+With a clearing house, both parties can rest assured that a successful transaction will take place.

-The diagram above shows a simplified flow of transaction involving two parties, the seller and the buyer, and in the middle of them is the clearing house firm.
-The clearing house is not only involved in regular transactions of tradable goods but also of those that involve futures contracts (those that are entered into by two parties wherein the buyer is obliged to buy an asset and the seller to sell an asset for an agreed fixed price at an agreed future date).
-It is due to the fact that futures contracts take time to be fulfilled, and thus needs a third party to ensure that the contract does not break before it matures.
+The diagram above shows the simplified flow of a transaction involving two parties, the seller and the buyer, and in between them, the clearing house firm.
+The clearing house is not only involved in regular transactions of tradable goods but also of those that involve futures contracts (contracts entered into by two parties wherein the buyer is obliged to buy an asset and the seller to sell an asset for an agreed-upon price on an agreed future date).
+Because futures contracts take time to be fulfilled, it is beneficial to have a third party (the clearing firm) to ensure that the contract is not broken.

-Looking back at the diagram, the seller gives the goods to the clearing house who then gives it to the futures buyer.
+Looking again at the diagram, the seller gives the goods to the clearing house, which then gives them to the futures buyer.
 In turn, the futures buyer hands the payment to the clearing house who will then give it to the seller.
 In such an arrangement, both parties are protected and assured that they will both receive what is due to them.

 Functions of a Clearing House

 As mentioned, a clearing house is basically the mediator between two transacting parties.
 However, there is also more to what clearing houses do.
-Let’s take a look at some of them.
+Let’s take a look at some of their functions in more detail.

-- The clearing house guarantees that the transactions will occur smoothly and that both parties will receive what is due to them.
-It is done by checking the financial capabilities of both parties to enter into a legal transaction, regardless if they are an individual or an organization.
+The clearing house guarantees that the transactions will occur smoothly and that both parties will receive what is due to them.
+This is done by checking the financial capabilities of both parties to enter into a legal transaction, regardless of whether they are an individual or an organization.

-- It makes sure that the parties involved respect the system and follow the procedures that will eventually result in a successful transaction.
-It, in turn, boosts the confidence of traders and investors in entering into various transactions in the market, leading to a more liquid market.
+The clearing firm makes sure that the parties involved respect the system and follow the proper procedures for a successful transaction.
+The facilitation of smooth transactions leads to a more liquid market.

-- It is the clearing house firm that provides a level playing field for both parties where they can agree on the terms of their negotiation.
-It includes setting the price, quality, quantity, and maturity of the contract.
+It is the clearing house firm that provides a level playing field for both parties, where they can agree on the terms of their negotiation.
+This includes having the responsibility for setting the price, quality, quantity, and maturity of the contract.

-- The clearing house makes sure that the right goods are delivered to the buyer not only in terms of quantity but also of quality so that at the end of the transactions, there will be no complaints and arbitration necessary.
+The clearing house makes sure that the right goods are delivered to the buyer, in terms of both quantity and quality, so that at the end of the transaction there are no complaints nor arbitration necessary.

 Initial Margin and Maintenance Margin